lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 - number of attempts averaged over a set of tasks
 - number of words for each attempt averaged over a set of tasks
-- average time taken for each attempt **OR total time?
-Asked Leah via email.**
+- average time taken for each attempt
+- average time taken for each task

 For count data or time-to-event data, ANOVA-style linear models generally are more reliable when data are log-transformed.
 These measurements are all strictly greater than zero, so taking logs is no problem.
 This also provides a nice interpretation of (functions of the) parameters as percent changes.
 So, in the descriptions of the analyses, $Y_i$ will denote the log of the task metric.
 To describe the individual, $i$ will range from 1 to 20.
 To complicate things slightly, each task metric was measured for baseline, monitor, and headset, and for phase 1 (P1, visualization present) and phase 2 (P2, aftereffects).
 This will be described as $Y_{ij}$, so that: